Payton Thorne: College career

 Thorne was redshirted his first year at Michigan State in 2019.

 In 2020, he played in four games as a backup to Rocky Lombardi and made one start.
 In his first career start against Penn State he passed for 325 yards and three touchdowns.
 For the season, he completed 48 of 85 passes for 582 yards with three touchdowns and three interceptions.

 In 2021, Thorne was named the Spartans starter to open the season.
-In his first full year as a starter, Thorne threw for 3,240 yards, 27 TDs, 10 INTs, with a 77.7 QBR.
+In his first full year as a starter, Thorne threw for 3,240 yards, 27 TDs, 10 INTs, with a 77.7 QBR.He led Michigan State to an 11–2 record, including an 8–0 start and being ranked third in the AP Polls.
+He also won the Peach Bowl victory over Pittsburgh.

-In 2022, he was a 12 game starter with 2,679 yards passing, 19 touchdown passes and one rushing TD.
+In 2022, Thorne started all 12 games.
+He recorded 2,679 yards passing, 19 touchdown passes, and one rushing touchdown.

-In the 2023 offseason, Thorne transferred to Auburn to play under newly acquired head coach Hugh Freeze.
+In the 2023 offseason, Thorne transferred to Auburn to play under new head coach Hugh Freeze.
 He was a starter in 2023, and had 16 TDs with ten interceptions for the season.
+In 4 games, though, he failed to pass for 100 yards.

-For 2024, he beat out freshmen Hank Brown and Walker White for the starter spot in summer practice, but was benched in favour of Brown following Auburn's week 2 loss against California.
+For 2024, he beat out freshmen Hank Brown and Walker White for the starter spot in summer practice, but was benched in favor of Brown following Auburn's week 2 loss against California where he threw 4 interceptions in a 21–14 loss.
 Two weeks later, due to Brown's poor play, Thorne returned to the starter.
-He finished the season with 21 TDs, nine interceptions, and 2,713 yards.
+He finished the season with 21 touchdowns, nine interceptions, and 2,713 yards.